 by The Mom

-I’m close to 40, raised old fashioned, and frequently mourn the loss of a time when people took care of one another.
+I’m close to 40.
+I was raised in the old-fashioned way, and frequently mourn the loss of a time when people took care of one another.
 I wonder if my three sons will be the gentlemen I try to raise them to be.

-Mid October, 2010 I had to get my youngest son from school drama practice.
+In mid-October, 2010, I needed to pick up my youngest son from school drama practice.
 I buckled my daughter in her car seat and took off like a herd of turtles.
-First stop: the closest air pump as I had a tire going flat.
+First stop: the closest air pump, as I had a tire going flat.
 I filled the tire with my last dollar.

 Once out of the gas station, POP!, the van jerked, then thump, thump, thump.
 Sigh.
-The tire is 100% flat and I’m out of cash.
+The tire was 100% flat and I was out of cash.
 OK, I can change a tire.

-However… the l’il one has been sick since she was born and when she’s *this* sick, I can’t leave her unattended beyond a couple minutes.
-I have to be ready to assist her with any problems.
-AAA phone call done, I wait for my temporary champion in a tow truck and grease-smeared hands to help change the flat.
+However… the l’il one had been sick since she was born and when she was *that* sick, I couldn’t leave her unattended beyond a couple minutes.
+I had to be ready to assist her with any problems.
+I called AAA and waited for my temporary champion in a tow truck and grease-smeared hands to help change the flat.

-I call my son and husband to inform them of the delay.
-I put the cell down and get scared half to death: someone is beating on my window.
+I called my son and husband to inform them of the delay.
+I put the cell down and get scared half to death: someone was beating on my window.

-It’s a young African American man.
-I freak because where I’m broke down is not the best place for safety.
-He asks if I need help.
-I nervously told him I have assistance coming.
-The area — not the person — made me nervous, he was well-mannered and polite.
+It was a young African American man.
+I freaked because where the car broke down was not the safest place.
+He asked if I needed help.
+I nervously told him I had assistance coming.
+The area, not the person, made me nervous; he was well-mannered and polite.

 I thanked him and told him I couldn’t afford to pay him.

-He chortled and told me he didn’t ask for money.
+He chortled and told me he hadn’t asked for money.

-I seriously thought chivalry was dead.
-Here a young man, young enough to be my son, stopped to help a complete stranger out of the blue, for no reason at all.
+I seriously had thought chivalry was dead.
+But this man, young enough to be my son, had stopped to help a complete stranger out of the blue for no reason at all.

-Now I know I might not ever get to tell Tracey’s family they should be proud of their boy.
-But I can put this story out there, in hopes it might reach them.
-I can be grateful for Tracey showing me something I needed to learn, and giving me a little more hope about today’s young men.
+I might not ever get to tell Tracey’s family they should be proud of their son.
+But I can put this story out there in hopes it might reach them.
+Tracey showed me something I needed to learn and gave me a little more hope about today’s young men.